 1. Yoga: either whack on a YouTube vid, make up your moves as you go along or join a class, but however you do it, try bending and stretching those tight muscles (aka kids) away for a while.

 4. Have a nap.
 You’ve been sleep deprived for years.
 You deserve it.

 7. Start a book.
 A real-life book.
 And let yourself wind down with 30 minutes of reading for pleasure.
-Better still join a book club to force you to read books!
+Better still join a book club which will force you to read books!
 And if you can’t find a club, create your own.
 We’ve got a better suggestion: join our HoneyKids book club!

 9. Take a long bath.
 Breathe deeply and think positive thoughts (like they will be grown up and you will be empty nesters sooner than you know it…).

 10. Make sure you take a little bit of total alone time each week.
 Get your partner on board and demand your own time out (locks on doors make this easier).
 Remember the safety onboard flight messages about putting your own oxygen mask on first?
 Well, parenting is exactly the same – put yourself first, even if it’s just for a tiny portion of your day.
 If you’re not happy and healthy, it’s extra tough to look out for your family’s health and happiness.

 11. Keep a journal.
 Write randomly and at whim whenever you get a moment.
 Vent.

 12. Go for a run (or do something else to get your heart pumping and sweaty): exercise releases healthy endorphins and helps you feel strong.
 It also helps your bottom fit into new jeans (see below).

 13. Go shopping!
 Not for diapers or dummies or school supplies, for you!
 Splurge on those jeans you’ve wanted for ages and refuse to feel guilty about it (despite knowing that the kids are bound to expel a body fluid onto them the first time you wear them).